geomesa/geomesa.github.io/_posts/2014-10-09-geomesa-tools-features.md

 environment variables in your current shell session.
 Additionally, make sure that $ACCUMULO_HOME and
 $HADOOP_CONF_DIR environment variables are set.

+The next step is to install the Java Advanced Imaging (jai) libraries to the `$GEOMESA_HOME/lib` folder.
+These libraries are required for shapefile support.
+A script is provided that attempts to wget the jai jars and install them:

+{% highlight bash %}
+geomesa-install-jai
+{% endhighlight %}

 Now, you should be able to use GeoMesa from any directory on your computer.
 To test, `cd` to a different directory and run: